pippinbarr/i-shoot/process/Task-List.md

 - ~~Turn it into a more thorough testbed where it progressively asks you to try a command three times then turns it into a link after the third fail (stores the interpreted phrases), gives visual feedback when it hears you say something that doesn't work~~
 - ~~Get it to print out a diagnostic page at the end with stats, failed phrases, etc.~~
-- Rewrite a series of relevant phrases (related to the world and game) that avoids suspected problem phonemes and words
+- ~~Rewrite a series of relevant phrases (related to the world and game) that avoids suspected problem phonemes and words~~ (I did do that.)
 - ~~Send it to J+M again~~

+# Vertical slice UI prototype

+- Start with annyang prototype and start figuring out nicer UI stuff
+- Add "failed" indicator
+- Three fails turns the "say it" options into links instead (with a pop up?)
+- Consider pausing/starting annyang between passages as a way to conceivably avoid the shutdowns it does sometimes when it gets confuse?
+(Can you unconfuse it?)
+- Improve the transition on a successful phrase
+- Improve the overall typography, margins, colours
+- Recording the voice input and allowing them to download it?
+(Would be an amazing sound file... don't know about the storage issues.)

 # Game design